‘Dynamic has changed’: Peaceful protests give way to ‘organized’ mayhem

-Nobody knows left-wing, antifa-style protests like the law-enforcement agents of Portland, but the mass rioting springing up in the wake of George Floyd’s death is like nothing U.S. Attorney for Oregon Billy J. Williams has ever seen.
+Nobody knows left-wing, Antifa-style protests like the law-enforcement agents of Portland, but the mass rioting springing up in the wake of George Floyd’s death is like nothing U.S. Attorney for Oregon Billy J. Williams has ever seen.

 “This is different,” Mr. Williams said Monday at a press conference.
 “Those aren’t my words, those are words coming from across the country.”